Key Features of therapy room: treatment table & chairs, waiting area, WiFi, sink.

 The pancreas is the organ between the greater curvature of the stomach and the duodenum.
 It is both an endocrine and exocrine gland.
 Besides, it consists of granular-like epithelial cells forming two masses.

-The Islets of Langerhans which produce endocrine secretions involved with sugar metabolism
+1. The Islets of Langerhans, which produce endocrine secretions involved with sugar metabolism

-The Acini which secretes digestive enzymes of exocrine origin.
+2. The Acini secretes digestive enzymes of exocrine origin.

 Pancreas compose